 Unraveling the Mystery of Stopping Pollution

 Stopping pollution is a complicated issue that takes the effort of big industry as well as individual lifestyle changes.
 However, no change is too small when it comes to individual efforts.
 Many times controlling one cause can have a positive effect on multiple fronts.
-Be proactive in stopping pollution because the best way to influence others is to lead by example.
+Be proactive in stopping pollution because the best way to influence others is by example.